pimcore/pimcore/doc/23_Installation_and_Upgrade/07_Updating_Pimcore/11_Preparing_for_V11.md

 :::

-You can use the following RegEx to replace strings in your Template Files.
+You can use the following RegEx to replace strings in your Template Files:
 For example Rewrite `{% extends ':Layout:default.html.twig' %}` to `{% extends 'Layout/default.html.twig' %}` and so on.
 `Use this not as a Batch process try with your IDE to replace it manually.`